 The US Navy Base in Townsville remained in operation until July 1944 when a detachment form Company "D" of the 84th Naval Construction Battalion started to dismantle the base and pack it up to be relocated to a forward area.

 NOTE:- The War Diary for Commander Service Force, Seventh Fleet shows that Lt. (jg) OVS J. F. Schipper (141229) was appointed Commanding Officer of Mobile Torpedo Unit (MTU #28) on 1 May 1943.
-I'm not sure if this is the same as Field Torpedo Unit No. 28.
+I assume this is the same as Field Torpedo Unit No. 28.

 I'd like to thank Gina Nichols for her assistance with this home page.

-I'd also like to thank Mel Dundas-Taylor for his assistance with this web page.
+I'd also like to thank Mel Dundas-Taylor and John Cotter for their assistance with this web page.